mrushad/web-services-assignment1/README.md

 (Assignment 1 - Group 13)

 This project implements an URL shortening service using RESTful API.
-The service allows users generate a short ID for URLs, retrieve the original URLs using the short ID, update and delete the URLs.
+The service allows users to generate a short ID for URLs, retrieve the original URLs using the short ID, update and delete the URLs.

 ## Features